 Written by Iman Abuzeid, MD

-We sat down with Sara to learn more about her background and the impact she’s already having at Incredible Health.
+We sat down with Yair to learn more about his background and his plans for the future at Incredible Health.

 What brought you to Incredible Health?

 There are three things that drew me to Incredible Health:

 - The mission.
 I’m drawn to mission-driven companies and Incredible Health’s mission to empower healthcare professionals to find and do their best work was extremely compelling to me.
 There is so much to build and do for this critical population and I am grateful to be part of a company that is putting in the work to help.

 - The team.
 I was super impressed with Iman and everyone else I met before joining the company.
 It was clear that the organization was not only making a huge impact but also building a strong culture around product and excellence that I felt proud to join.